alexrobertsonuk/ga4-for-content-designers/docs/user-journeys.md

 - compare completion rates and times across different user groups, such as:
   - mobile vs desktop
   - new vs returning users
-  - users referred from a specific domain or page

 ### Understand the data
 A funnel exploration can be used to measure how many users complete a defined multi-step journey, and how long it takes them.